memfault/interrupt/_drafts/hw_actors.md

 - create new actors
 - send messages to other actors
-- read/write its local state
+- read/write its own local state

-Actors use messages and queues to communicate, so, there are only three types of software objects: queues, actors and messages.
+Actors use messages and queues to communicate.
+Since interrupt controller has no such functionality, it should be implemented in software.
+So, there are only three types of software objects: queues, actors and messages.

 Despite the actor and its mailbox being tightly coupled in classic models, I think it is less practical than relying on separate queues.
 The latter case is more flexible, an actor may choose which queue to poll depending on the message being processed.
 Here, it is assumed that the actor may only have one message, and it has to poll some queue every time it finishes handling the current message.